Spending one day in Amsterdam and looking for an easy-to-follow itinerary? Look no further! I have a complete guide for you.

 The Bloemenmarket is the Netherlands’ only floating market, and it’s also an excellent place to buy a souvenir.

 You’ll find real tulips here, seeds, as well as wooden tulips to gift a beloved one.
 But note that if you’re visiting Amsterdam during winter, they might be selling Christmas trees instead of tulips.

 Indulge in more pies

 For anyone visiting Amsterdam, a stop by De Drie Graefjes is a must.

-We simply adore their pies and can’t stop recommending this cafe because of these delicacies.
+I simply adore their pies and can’t stop recommending this cafe because of these delicacies.